Recommended Agent: Self-Managed

 Data Summary: Here

-To view your Enhanced Inspector count per Environment, navigate to Admin > Environments screen > Review in the Enhanced Inspector column
+To view your Endpoint Inspector count per Environment, navigate to Admin > Environments > Review the "Endpoint Inspector" column

 Currently, the Linux Agent only officially supports Ubuntu and Red Hat.
 Although most of the data collection is generic to any Linux distribution, thus far testing has only been completed on Ubuntu and Red Hat.